danbev/learning-iot/README.md

 This is movement of electrons.

 ### Voltage
-Voltage is what pushes electrons arounda a circuit.
+Voltage is what pushes electrons around a circuit.
 Without Voltage the electrons will move randomly in any direction.

 (Spänning in Swedish) is the difference in charge between two points.
 This is measured in volt (V) and the symbol used is `U` from the German word unterschied that means difference.
-Electrons flow from the netative terminal of a voltage source around the curcuit as they are attracted by the positive terminal.
+Electrons flow from the negative terminal of a voltage source around the curcuit as they are attracted by the positive terminal.
 In the beginning voltage was known as Electromotive Force (EMF) and is the reason for using the Ohm's lay uses `E` as the symbol for voltage.